UnknownDomainGames/Engine/README.md

 ### Start Game Loading Progress (Draft)

 1. initialize player profile, login information (GUI show to let player login if there is no local cached profile)
-2. pull the resources/mod manifest from server
+2. pull the resources/mod config from server
     1. check local if they exist
     2. download missing mod and resource
 3. initialize action manager